geojson/geojson-text-sequences/README.md

 parser (nor streaming encoder).

 GeoJSON Feature Sequences are a straightforward adaptation of JSON Text Sequences.
-A GeoJSON Feature Sequence is a document containing, instead of a single GeoJSON Feature Collection, multiple GeoJSON Feature texts that can be parsed and produced incrementally.
+A GeoJSON Text Sequence is a document containing multiple GeoJSON texts that can be parsed and produced incrementally.

-In a nutshell, GeoJSON Feature Sequences proposes to "explode" the following GeoJSON Feature Collection,
+In a nutshell, GeoJSON Texts Sequences proposes that one may "explode" the following GeoJSON FeatureCollection,

 ```
 { "type": "FeatureCollection",